 With the following XAML describing our UI:

 Works like a charm.
 When a user types their name into the text box, the text block placed below displays: “Hello, %username%!”.
-Values of these two controls stay synchronized — when text box’s content changes, text block updates itself immediately.
+Values of these two controls stay synchronized — when the text box’s content changes, the text block updates itself immediately.
 Button clears the text box.

 But wait!
 Our UI only needs two synchronized observable properties and one command, why do we have to write more than 20 lines of code to achieve that?
 What will happen, if we decide to add more properties representing ViewModel state?
 The code will bloat, becoming increasingly harder to understand and maintain!

 Recipe #1.
 Observables.
 Shorter Getters And Setters.
 ReactiveUI